Stern-Brocot Trees #

 The program implements the algorithm described before.
 However, it doesn’t create the tree beforehand.
 Instead, child nodes are created only when needed.

-To show prime factorizations, we create a table of prime numbers using Eratosthenes sieve.
+To show prime factorizations, I created a table of prime numbers using Eratosthenes sieve.
 This is not the fastest way to search for prime factors but for the small numbers we are dealing with, it is perfectly adequate.

 The Gears of Time #